acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

 process by generating this file for you.

 To package your program as a XPI, navigate to the root of your package directory in your shell and run `cfx xpi`.
-The first time you do this, you'll see a message about generating a keypair and modifying your `package.json` to add an `id` field, asking you to run `cfx xpi` again.
-When you re-run it, you should see a message:
+You should see a message:

     Exporting extension to translator.xpi.

-The translator.xpi file can be found in the directory in which you ran the command.
+The `translator.xpi` file can be found in the directory in which you ran the command.

 ## Installing the Package ##